 While he was away, I made myself busy by cleaning our house and rewarding myself with three boxes of our locally brand pizza.
 I also have my active toddler who made me more preoccupied to finish all my tasks at home.

 We had some grocery shopping too after house cleaning and because it’s summer here with 31 °C, we decided to try out some dessert that would best match with the weather.
 This is called Halo Halo which means mixed together of ingredients.
 It includes shaved ice with evaporated milk and a mixture of different fruits and boiled sweet beans, with one scoop of ice cream on top of it.
 There are different versions of Halo Halo available.

 We paired our desert with Chinese steamed rice.
 I was thinking of a light snack but it turned out to be a heavy one.
 What an appetite that I have for food!

-My eating companions, my Mom and my toddler.
+My eating companions, my Mama and my toddler.

 Mon bought me a T-shirt and he gave Akyn an undershirt too.
 I love the Tarsier design printed on them.

 A bottle of pure honey and fermented seafood.